 Food and Drug Interactions

-- There are no known interactions of ferumoxytol with food and other medications.
+- There are no known interactions of ferumoxytol with food.

 When to Call the Doctor

 Call your doctor or nurse if you have any of these symptoms and/or and new or unusual symptoms:

 - Headache that does not go away